Van Aert wins wind-blown stage seven of Tour de France - RFI

 "All the sprinters were dropped already and afterwards it was totally hectic," said the Jumbo rider at the finish line.

-"It was a good day for the team as some favourites from the GC lost time too," said Van Aert, whose team leader Primoz Roglic is the favourite to win the Tour.
+"It was a good day for the team as some favourites from the GC lost time too," said Van Aert, whose team leader Slovenian Primoz Roglic is the Tour favourite.

 "I got a slipstream, found a gap and timed my sprint perfectly," said Van Aert.
 "But this is more of a surprise than the last win."